swat-ds/gh-pages-example/README.md

 - **Comment** and **Uncomment** the stylesheet

 ### 4) Add your changes to your fork
+- On GitHub, select edit then cut and paste into the file

 ### 5) Publishing the results
 - In `Settings`, rename the repository to **username**.github.io